Issue Symptom

 High-frequency control requests:

-Request queue depth is too large and remains persistently high.
+Request queue depth is excessively and persistently large.

-Broker CPU or disk I/O remains under high load.
+The CPU or disk I/O of the broker is persistently under high load.

 Solution: